If you run your WordPress blog for some time, there’s a chance you may need to access the WordPress Appearance Editor.

 If this section of the article wasn’t helpful for you, you should go now to step number 3.

 3. Deactivate Your Security Plugins One By One Starting With iThemes Security

 WordPress Appearance Editor is often not available because it can be blocked by some security plugins.

 Usually, it’s enough to deactivate iThemes Security (if you use it),

 and the Editor goes back to the WordPress dashboard.

-Rinse and repeat until you fix the issue. 🙂
+Repeat this step with each security plugin until you fix the issue. 🙂

 Personally, I do not have any reason to use this WordPress feature (which is available in Appearance -> Theme Editor).

 However, I’m aware that there are many people who try to find a solution to this issue, and I hope that this article turned out to be helpful. 🙂

 Rafał Alitojć is a graduate of two universities (PWSZ in Zamość and PJATK in Warsaw).